Leadership for Impact & Sustainability: Bridging Profit and Purpose

 ✔ Identify root issues in health, education, livelihoods, or environment

-✔ Generate revenue and build dignity
+✔ Generate revenue and restore dignity

 ✔ Shift power back to communities